 .
 Illustrated (comic book, illustrated novella, graphic short-story)

-Note: An illustrated novella is a short piece accompanied by a few illustrations.
+Note: An illustrated novella is a short text accompanied by a few illustrations.

 Much like the graphic novel, the graphic short-story is a comic book written in prose, as a novella would be.